sschaub/cps209/README.md

 This repository contains examples and other CpS 209 Course Resources.

-To copy this folder to your computer, open a command prompt, use cd to navigate to a location where you want the examples downloaded, and use git clone to clone the examples.
-Example:
+To copy this folder to your computer, open a command prompt and use **git clone** to clone the examples.

 For example, type the following in Windows command prompt to download the cps209 folder to your desktop.
 ```